Bio

 He is a well-known and respected figure in the international field of experimental photography, with particular attention to siderotype (iron-based photographic printing processes) and mordançage techniques.
 Several of his photographic projects are part of the archive of the Osservatorio italiano per la fotografia stenopeica (Italian Observatory for Pinhole Photography), housed at MUSINF — the Museum of Modern Art and Information in Senigallia (AN).

-He has collaborated with the Engraving and Printmaking Department of the Academy of Fine Arts in Bari and other educational institutions, he's an active promoter of the development and dissemination of knowledge about historical and alternative photographic printing techniques.
+He has collaborated with the Engraving and Printmaking Department of the Academy of Fine Arts in Bari and other educational institutions, he is an active promoter of the development and dissemination of knowledge about historical and alternative photographic printing techniques.

 Statement